tnam02112001/mustangmayhem/README.md

 3. Run `MustangMayhem.jar`

 >⚠ Note: If you run into any issues when opening the game:
-> - Be sure you have already installed [Java SE](https://www.oracle.com/java/technologies/javase-downloads.html) 13 or later on your computer.
+> - Be sure that you have already installed [Java SE](https://www.oracle.com/java/technologies/javase-downloads.html) 13 or later on your computer.
 > - Check if any antivirus software prevents the game from running.
 Some antivirus software might warn users about opening executable files downloaded from the Internet.